Gradle Enterprise 2017.4

 This feature requires Gradle 4.0+ and build scan plugin 1.8+.
 Builds from earlier versions are not found when searching with a “requested tasks” criterion.

-Gradle 2017.3 saw the addition of a build cache backend bundled with Gradle Enterprise.
-With 2017.4, you can now seprately install and operate one or more build cache nodes and connect them to Gradle Enterprise for centralized management.
+Gradle Enterprise 2017.3 saw the addition of a bundled build cache backend.
+With 2017.4, you can now separately install and operate one or more build cache nodes and connect them to Gradle Enterprise for centralized management.
 The build cache node service is distributed as a Docker container, via Docker Hub, and can be easily installed on any Docker enabled machine with:

 docker run -d -p 80:80 gradle/build-cache-node

 Each build cache node is a discrete cache that can be used by Gradle builds as a cache backend.
 They can be used to separate cache artifacts, distribute load, or reduce cache load/store times by installing the cache node “closer” to where builds are run.

 Cache nodes are registered with the Gradle Enterprise cache admin application, from which their usage can be monitored and their operational settings configured.
 For more information, please see the Gradle Enterprise Admin Manual.

 A built-in cache node is bundled with Gradle Enterprise.
 If you are upgrading from Gradle Enterprise 2017.3, your build cache usage will continue to work without changes.